Unity-Technologies/UnityRenderStreaming/com.unity.template.renderstreaming-rtx/Packages/com.unity.template.renderstreaming-rtx/Documentation~/index.md

-# Unity Render Streaming HDRP template
+# Unity Render Streaming Raytracing template

 **Unity Render Streaming** is a solution that provides Unity's high definition rendering abilities via browser.
 It's designed to meet the needs of tasks like viewing car configurators or architectural models on mobile devices.